genai-impact/ecologits/docs/methodology/llm_inference.md

 The type of services we model rely on high-end hardware that we consider is hosted by cloud service providers.
 Thus, we model data centers impacts as well and especially the overhead for cooling equipments.

 We consider the **Power Usage Effectiveness** (PUE) metric from data centers.
 These values can be quite complicated to get from the providers themselves.
 A good amount of data is available for providers that build their own data centers (such as hyperscalers).
 But part of the AI workloads are also located in non-hyperscale data centers or in co-located data centers.
-For each datacenter provider, we use the PUE number published by them on a global average.
+For each data center provider, we use the PUE number published by them on a global average.

 **Limitations:**